 Alternates in Full Screen Presentation Mode

 You can view your alternates in Full Screen Presentation Mode by using the navigator dropdown.

-In some cases you might want to propose a set of alternate designs across several mockups.
-This might happen if you are reviewing someone else's mockups and want them to see your proposed design changes throughout the project.
+In some cases you might want to propose a set of alternate designs across several wireframes.
+This might happen if you are reviewing someone else's wireframes and want them to see your proposed design changes throughout the project.

-So, for example, if you create a series of alternates called "Leon's Proposal" and use the context menu shown above to select that name, any mockup with an alternate called "Leon's Proposal" would switch views to that alternate version.
+So, for example, if you create a series of alternates called "Leon's Proposal" and use the context menu shown above to select that name, any wireframe with an alternate called "Leon's Proposal" would switch views to that alternate version.